Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch2.md

 2. What did you find was the most important point or technique from Section 2.2.

+The quantifier negation laws seemed particularly helpful.
+The point in the textbook about making

 4. What was your muddiest point?
 Do you have any unanswered questions?